 Under the old system, lawyers could begin a divorce case by filing affidavits containing criticism of the other spouse to obtain temporary orders of custody of the children, exclusive possession of the matrimonial home and support.
-Under the new rules, lawyers were blocked from doing this.
+Based on the new rules, lawyers were blocked from doing this.
 Motions, pre-trials, and trials were replaced with judicial conferences, court-connected mediations, and diversions out of court.
 In fact, in the 2005 case of Rosen v.
 Rosen, Justice Wildman stated:

 “Generally motions are now discouraged as the opening step in a family law file.
 The philosophy of the Family Rules is to encourage parties to sit down in a case conference prior to a motion, to see if some or all of the issues can be resolved, either directly or with input from the presiding judge.
 There is a deliberate attempt to try to avoid the damage that flows from the “nasty affidavit war” that accompanies the filing of a motion.
 This approach has been tremendously successful.
 The vast majority of cases are resolved at a case conference without the need for a formal motion.”